 Teens will often begin experimenting with risky behaviors due to peer pressure.
-Worries about peer acceptance, college, grades or just growing up in general can lead to confusion, low self-esteem and risk taking.
-In a best case scenario, your teens will open and up and tell you what they did once they realize they've made a mistake.
+Worries about peer acceptance, college, grades, or just growing up, in general, can lead to confusion, low self-esteem, and risk taking.
+In the best case scenario, your teens will open and up and tell you what they did as soon as they realize they've made a mistake.
 On the other hand, they may keep it a secret, and you'll have to watch for warning signs.
 Here are some of the top risky teen behaviors you should know about.

 1. Alcohol and Marijuana

 Alcohol and marijuana abuse are always at the top of the list when experts survey teens on risky behaviors.
 More than 70 percent of teens will try alcohol at least once before they're out of high school, and more than a third will try marijuana (according to the Centers for Disease Control).
 Researchers have consistently found that parents talking to their children about drugs and alcohol is the best deterrent.

 2. Prescription Drug Abuse

 Prescription drug abuse has skyrocketed among teens over the past decade.
 About 1 in 4 surveyed teens have admitted to trying a drug that was not prescribed to them.
 The figures correspond to the rising numbers of teens that are diagnosed with ADHD.
 Adderall is one of the most common ADHD drugs that teens are abusing in America, followed by painkillers such as Oxycontin.
 If you find unidentified pills in your teen's pocket, check out Pillbox.
 It's a site from the National Institutes of Health that can help identify an unknown pill.
 That way, you can talk to your teen if it's something dangerous, or relax if it's something like an unlabeled aspirin.